 The underwriters have advised us that, pursuant to Regulation M under the Exchange Act, certain persons participating in the global offering may engage in short sale transactions, stabilizing transactions, syndicate covering transactions or the imposition of penalty bids in connection with the global offering.
 Furthermore, stabilization transactions will also need to comply with European Union laws and notably the Market Abuse Regulation.
-Jefferies LLC will act as stabilization manager on behalf of the underwriters and may in such capacity engage in transactions that stabilize, maintain or otherwise affect the price of the ordinary shares and ADSs.
 These activities may have the effect of stabilizing or maintaining the market price of the ADSs and ordinary shares at a level above that which might otherwise prevail in the open market.
 Establishing short sales positions may involve either "covered" short sales or "naked" short sales.